What is the Capital Improvement Program?

 I believe a construction contractor working for the City damaged my property.
 Who do I contact for assistance?

 In general construction contractors attempt to minimize construction impacts.
-If you suspect your home or property was damaged by a City contractor, please contact RoadworkNOLA by e-mailing Roadwork@nola.gov or call 504.658.ROAD (7623).
+If you suspect your home or property was damaged by a City contractor, please contact RoadworkNOLA by e-mailing ose@nola.gov or call 504-658-7623.
 Typically, a construction contractor will take video of or photograph work area sites prior to construction so that they can determine if damage was caused during construction.

 What should I do if a lead service from the water main to my residence or business is being replaced?